hectorhcuevas/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

 >> List comprehension is an operator which is Python's way of implementing well-known notations for sets similar to those used by mathematicians.
-For example,
+Most common list operations can be expressed as a combination of map, filter and reduce.
+These are so common that Python provides language features to support them, including list comprehension and a built in function called map.
+The first example shows list comprehension using map while the second example uses filter.
+*Using Map*
-t = ['apple','orange','pear','carrot','potato','pea']
+t = ['Apple','orange','pear','Carrot','potato','pea']
 def capitalize_all(t):
     res = []
     for s in t: